22 May Clever Tykes co-founder gives TEDx talk at Aston University

 Jodie’s talk addressed the importance of enterprise education and role models and outlined a plan for how we could create more useful people.
 The illustrator on the day summarised that here:

-The transcript of the TEDx talk is below:
+The transcript of the TEDx talk Creating Useful People, by Jodie Cook:

 Everything I’ve ever achieved, in my whole life and career, has been down to one thing.
 Every milestone, every award, every success has been down to the fact that when I was a small child, whenever our family went on holiday, my mum made me pack my own suitcase.